awesome-schedule/plannable/docs/Backend Specification.md

 > Profiles are always uniquely identified by their names.
 All versions of a profile are associated with its name.

+> The detached behavior is recommended but optional.
+If you do not wish to implement it, you can simply delete the version history from the database when it is `marked as detached`, and thus you do not need to implement the reattach behavior, i.e. `changed to active`.

 When a profile is **uploaded**:
 - If previous versions exist:
     - If the previous versions are marked as detached, they should be changed to active.